Glossary

 Learn more

 AI ethics is a critical field within artificial intelligence (AI) that focuses on the ethical implications of AI technologies.
-It involves establishing principles and guidelines to ensure that AI systems are developed and used responsibly, promoting fairness, transparency, accountability, and privacy.
-As AI becomes increasingly integrated into various aspects of life, addressing ethical concerns is essential to build and maintain public trust and prevent potential harm.
+It addresses the principles and guidelines that ensure AI systems are developed and used responsibly, promoting fairness, transparency, accountability, and privacy.
+As AI becomes increasingly integrated into various aspects of life, from healthcare to finance, understanding and implementing ethical considerations is essential to building trust and ensuring these technologies benefit society as a whole.

 Key Principles of AI Ethics